-- (1) Reflects performance-based, discretionary cash for the 2019 and 2018 performance years.
-In determining bonus amounts for 2019 and 2018, our board of directors relied on its judgment after a comprehensive review of Company and individual performance, as well as consideration of qualitative and other factors, without being tied to any formulas or pre-established weightings. - (2) The aggregate grant date fair value of the cash-settled stock appreciation rights granted in 2019, computed in accordance with FASB ASC Topic 718, was zero because, as a private company, the charge was based on the intrinsic value of the stock appreciation rights at the time of grant.
-Assumptions used in calculating the value of these awards are discussed in Note 17 to the consolidated financial statements in our 2019 Annual Report on Form 10-K.
+(1) Reflects performance-based, discretionary cash for the 2020, 2019, and 2018 performance years.
+In determining bonus amounts for 2020, 2019, and 2018, our board of directors relied on its judgment after a comprehensive review of Company and individual performance, as well as consideration of qualitative and other factors, without being tied to any formulas or pre-established weightings.

+(2) The aggregate grant date fair value of the cash-settled stock appreciation rights granted in 2019, computed in accordance with FASB ASC Topic 718, was zero because, as a then nonpublic entity, the charge was based on the intrinsic value of the stock appreciation rights at the time of grant.